 There are tons of places to sell your used books online.
 But, prices offered for them can vary dramatically from vendor to vendor.

-At one site, you might only be offered $2 for a book that’s worth $10 to another website.
+At one site, you might only be offered $2 for a book that’s worth $10 on another website.